-I understand that Harassment of any kind is considered a serious breach of this code of conduct and that this policy applies equally to attendees, staff, vendors, and contractors
+Harassment of any kind is considered a serious breach of this code of conduct.
+This policy applies equally to attendees, staff, vendors, and contractors.

-I understand that if I am asked to stop harassing behavior I will immediately, and if I do not comply I may be asked to leave the event.
+If you are asked to stop harassing behavior you must immediately do so, and if you do not comply you may be asked to leave the event.

-I understand that if I am being harassed or witness someone being harassed I should contact a member of GearBlast staff, who can be identified with the word STAFF on their badge.
+If you are being harrassed or witness someone being harrassed you should contact a member of GearBlast staff who can be identified with the word STAFF on their badge.

 Any photos or videos taken at any GearBlast activity or event must be for non-commercial personal use.